 Very rarely does one set out to become a coach but somehow coaching tends to finds us instead.
 We experience it first as a deep desire to help people and connect with them beyond the mundane.
 We hold a deep love and appreciation for humanity and the potential we all have for transformation and greatness.
 We have witnessed it in ourselves and find pure joy in bringing it out in others.
 It is a true privilege to be a coach.
 However it is also a big responsibility.
-Being a coach for the last six years and building a business coaching others, I’ve learned some hard-earned lessons around what it takes to be successful.
+Being a coach for the last eight years and effectively building a business coaching others, I’ve learned some hard-earned lessons around what it takes to be successful.
 With so many new coaches starting out, I’m passing along my top 8 lessons I learned about building a coaching practice.

 Lesson #1 Decide if you want to get certified as a coach.
 There are a lot of pros and cons to getting the certification.
 The coaching industry is not regulated so anyone can say they are a coach without having the credentials.
 I chose to go through a coach training program to become certified.
 At the time, since coaching was so new to me I wanted to learn more about the methodologies used to be an effective coach.
 Having your certification also builds credibility.
 However, in all my years of coaching I have never been asked if I am certified but I have gotten amazing work opportunities that specifically wanted certified coaches.
 That said, it is up to you and ultimately it is a personal choice.
 If you do decide to pursue a coaching certification, do your research of the program that will be right for you.